inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/212-understanding-inasafe.rst

 **4. Exposure**

 **Exposure** can also be represented by vectors or rasters.
 In fact we’ve already seen this in the Jakarta flood scenario.
 When we ran that analysis our population layer was a raster, with each pixel representing the population of a given area on the Earth.
 Our buildings on the other hand, were vectors.

 Let’s add our exposure data to QGIS - once again we will be using buildings obtained from OpenStreetMap.

 - Click on the :guilabel:`Add Vector Layer` button.

 .. image:: /static/training/beginner/qgis-inasafe/image275.*
    :align: center

-- Add the file :doc:`..Bangunan_Bandung.shp`, which is located :doc:`..in the qgis/Bandung folder.
+- Add the file Bangunan_Bandung.shp, which is located in the qgis/Bandung folder.

 .. image:: /static/training/beginner/qgis-inasafe/image276.*
    :align: center

 - Notice that unlike the hazard layer, it does not appear automatically in InaSAFE!

 **5. Adding Keyword Metadata**

 In order for InaSAFE to know that our layers are hazard or exposure datasets, we need to assign keywords to the layers using the InaSAFE keyword tool.
 Let’s take a look at the keywords that have already been created on the hazard layer.

 - :guilabel:`Select` the **earthquake** layer in the Layers list, and click on the :guilabel:`InaSAFE Keyword Editor` button.

 .. image:: /static/training/beginner/qgis-inasafe/image277.*
    :align: center

 - You can see that this layer has already been assigned some keyword information for InaSAFE, including its title, a category, and a subcategory.

 .. image:: /static/training/beginner/qgis-inasafe/image278.*
    :align: center

 - Click :guilabel:`OK`, and now :guilabel:`select` the **Bangunan_Bandung**
   layer and open the keyword editor.

 .. image:: /static/training/beginner/qgis-inasafe/image279.*
    :align: center

 - You’ll notice that title and category are set, but not the subcategory!
 - Change this to :guilabel:`structure`, and then click :guilabel:`OK`.
 - Notice that the layer now appears in the InaSAFE dock panel.

 .. image:: /static/training/beginner/qgis-inasafe/image280.*
    :align: center

 **6. Impact Analysis**

 Now our hazard and exposure data are set in the InaSAFE panel, because the